 After returning to Colorado, my single mother got her law degree, passed the bar, and practiced law in Denver and Aspen.
 She was appointed the Pitkin County Court Judge by Governor John Love, and provided the defendants that appeared before her with one essential instruction:

 “I know you’re scared.
 If you will be honest with me and know that I have your best interests at heart, I’ll help you get through this.”

 Seems like good advice and a good practice.

-Mary Caroline DeHart, our daughter, is a C-Level Executive with an automotive software company.
+Mary Johnston DeHart, our daughter, is a C-Level Executive with an automotive software company.
 Mary and her husband Brett adopted two beautiful boys, Ezekiel (6) and Antony (5), from St. Martin.
-Another son is imminent.
+Malcolm was born in 2019.

 During a recent conversation in their kitchen, I was touched, permanently, by a mother’s steely-eyed assessment of a horrific national reality: “Dad, we have two black sons!
 Anything that can be done to make America safer for them gets my support!”
 Mine too.